ryanbrunkhorst/hyperv-createlabvms/README.md

 # hyperv-createlabvms
 A quick script to take existing vhdx images and create a lab.
-In this case, a Windows 10 client, DC, and Configuration Manager VMs.
+In this case, the script will create 3 VMs: Windows 10 client, DC, and Configuration Manager site server.